Topics Map > Academic & Curricular Administration

 Curricular changes happen on a broad continuum, from "course-level" to "program" and "degree" level.
 This document links users to policy, procedure, and advice about those changes.

-- Often, the need for change arises from two key academic processes: Academic Program Review, and systematic assessment of student learning at the program level.
-See Academic Program Review - An Overview and L&S Assessment FAQ: What is the L&S approach to "Assessment"? for more information about these processes.
+- Often, the need for change arises from two key academic processes: Academic Program Review, and/or systematic assessment of student learning at the program level.
+See L&S Academic Program Review - An Overview and [Link for document 25284 is unavailable at this time.] for more information about these processes.
 In addition, implementation of various policies governing obsolete courses or low-enrollment programs may provoke change.

 - Propose changes to L&S program requirements (Major, Named Option, Certificate, Graduate Minor) : The next most common type of curricular change arises when departments and programs revise requirements for an existing academic program.
 This document provides links to college-level procedures for seeking permission to change curriculum for existing academic programs.
 The L&S Curriculum Committee reviews and approves substantive changes to programs before they can be published in the Undergraduate Catalog or implemented in the Degree Audit System.
 The L&S CC also works with the Graduate School to review substantive changes to Graduate programs.

-- Restructuring or Discontinuing Majors/Programs : Though much less frequent, another type of curricular change that occurs at the level of the major or program concerns substantial restructuring or discontinuing academic majors or programs.
+- L&S Procedure: Suspending, Restructuring, or Discontinuing Majors/Programs : Though much less frequent, another type of curricular change that occurs at the level of the major or program concerns substantial restructuring or discontinuing academic majors or programs.
 As noted in this document, it is important for the faculty to consult the Academic Associate Dean early and often if it appears that a program must be closed.

-- New Majors, Certificates, and Formally Transcripted Options : This document provides links to campus policy and procedures for changing the curriculum by proposing new academic programs.
+- L&S Academic Planning: New Majors, Certificates, and Formally Transcripted Options : This document provides links to campus policy and procedures for changing the curriculum by proposing new academic programs.
 There are generally formal requirements for proposals, and a well-defined pathway for approval for creating any program that will appear on students' transcripts.

 - L&S APC Policy on Creating, Restructuring, or Discontinuing Departments, Programs, and Department-like Units : The most substantial curricular changes are associated with creating, restructuring, and closing departments, programs, and department-like units.
-These changes will often involve all of the processes noted above, as for example, when two programs merge into a single department and determine that they will offer a single degree program with multiple options, and will retire their old subject listings and create a new listing that will contain a slate of updated/revised courses.
+These changes will often involve all of the processes noted above, as for example, when two programs merge into a single department.
+For example, the newly combined faculty may prefer to create a single degree program with multiple options, or that they should retire their old subject listings and create a new listing to contain a updated/revised courses.
 Such changes are very complex and often require years of planning to implement.
 Please consult your associate dean and the assistant dean for academic planning as early in this process as possible.